WHY YOU NEED AN M&A PROFESSIONAL

 Selling is a High Stakes Game with No Second Chance

 Selling a business is unique.
 It is a complex mix of critical responsibilities including guarding confidentiality, engaging key employees at critical junctures, precisely timing the release of information, selling strategic value, negotiating to balance the interests of the seller and the success of the transaction, among many others.
 The uniqueness is compounded by the fact that when a company goes on the market and the sale doesn't close, it becomes “damaged goods”.
 Potential buyers have long memories which means the current market value of the company will remain depressed for many years to come.
 With no second chance, getting it right the first time is paramount.
 Choose carefully your M&A team to execute a proven process to successfully sell the most valuable asset you possess.

 Every Deal Dies a Thousand Deaths

-During the sale (that lasts for many months) facts emerge, situations arise, and positions change; many of which threaten the basis for making the deal.
+During the sale (that lasts for many months) facts emerge, situations arise, and positions change; many of which threaten the basis for completing the transaction.
 The prospect of the sale collapsing is a burden most sellers cannot withstand on a repeated basis and usually results in capitulation to the buyer’s demands.
-M&A professionals are trained to be “committed but not attached” to the deal's success, enabling effective out-of-the-box problem solving.
+M&A professionals are trained to be “committed but not attached” to the transaction’s success, enabling effective out-of-the-box problem solving.